Faiqkhan/Faiqkhan/README.md

 - 👋 Hi, I’m @Faiqkhan
 - 👀 I’m interested in being a front-end Dev!
-- 🌱 I’m currently learning HTML5 & CSS3
+- 🌱 I’m a UI/UX designer currently learning Front End (UI Focused)
 - 💞️ I’m looking to collaborate on open-source projects.
-- 📫 How to reach me faiqkhan008gmail.com
+- 📫 How to reach me hello@faiq.design

 <!---
 Faiqkhan/Faiqkhan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.